William of York: Second archiepiscopate

-King Stephen refused to accept William's deposition and the appointment of Murdac, and prevented Murdac from taking up residence in York.
+King Stephen refused to accept William's deposition and the appointment of Murdac and prevented Murdac from taking up residence in York.
 Stephen probably wished to trade recognition of Murdac for support for his son Eustace, whose coronation as his successor he was trying to secure during his own lifetime, to defeat rival claims to the throne by Henry of Anjou.
 Within a few years both Murdac and the Pope had died and William travelled to Rome to plead with the new Anastasius IV for restoration to office.
-The Pope concurred and William's reappointment was confirmed on 20 December 1153.Barlow English Church 1066–1154 p.
-102 On his return to York, while crossing the Ouse Bridge in York in triumphal procession, the bridge collapsed, but no one was killed.
+The Pope concurred and William's reappointment was confirmed on 20 December 1153.
+On his return to York, while crossing the Ouse Bridge in York in triumphal procession, the bridge collapsed, but no one was killed.

 Death and sainthood

 After less than a month back in York, William died on 8 June 1154, allegedly due to poison administered in the chalice at Mass.
 One of William's clerks accused Osbert de Bayeux, an archdeacon of York, of the murder, and Osbert was summoned before the king to be tried at the royal court.
 Stephen died before the trial could take place.
 William was buried in York Minster and within a few months of his death, miracles were attributed to his intervention and a sweet smell came from his tomb when it was damaged during a fire.
 Nor was the body decayed or burnt.
 Pope Honorius III then ordered an investigation into the miracles and canonized him in Rome in 1226.

 William's feast day is marked on 8 June, the day of his death.
-Although his veneration was largely localised in York, among his devotees was Margery Kempe (1373–1438) of King's Lynn in Norfolk, who "cried copiously" before his tomb.
-Traditional iconography and windows often depict William's crossing of the Tweed; some iconography shows him crossing in a boat.
+Traditional iconography and windows often depict William's crossing of the Ouse; some iconography shows him crossing in a boat.
 William's coat of arms is blazoned: Or, seven mascles Gules, 3, 3 and 1.
 This actual shield at one time hung on the west wall of St Wilfrid's Church, Bognor Regis.

-An extant church in Sheffield (in the Roman Catholic Diocese of Hallam) was dedicated to St William in 1932.

-St William's College

-St William's College, which was named for him is next to York Minster.
-It was established between 1465 and 1467 with the permission of King Edward IV as the home for chantry priests of the Cathedral.